Deploying Quirrel is straight-forward.

 If you still want to host Quirrel yourself, you can do so using the Docker Image.

-This requires you to set the
+Using self-hosted Quirrel requires you to set the

 QUIRREL_URL variable to the location of your deployment (it defaults to

 QUIRREL_TOKEN can be obtained using the server's REST API.
+If a passphrase was set, it must be passed in using basic authentication.